 Reckless driving is driving with a wanton disregard for the safety of others.
 In California, this offense is a misdemeanor.

-Reckless driving can be driving aggressively, excessive speeding, racing, showing road rage, or any other pattern of driving that ignores the safety of others on the road.
+Reckless driving can be driving aggressively, excessively speeding, racing, showing road rage, or any other pattern of driving that ignores the safety of others on the road.

 These are very dangerous behaviors that can cause serious accidents, injuries, and even death.

 If you witnessed such behavior or were involved in a resultant accident, you might be wondering how to report reckless driving in California.
-Today, we look at some answers.
+In this article, we look at some answers.

 How to Report Reckless Driving